DTFN/dtfn/docs/bls/bls-tendermint.md

-#Tendermint
+# Tendermint

 Tendermint Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language and securely replicates it on many machines.

-##BLS In Tendermint
+## BLS In Tendermint

 We use BLS in Tendermint to generate random number among some peers. each peer can broadcast its sign slice to other peers, when the peer receive the number of sign slice greater than threshold, it can recover group sign, and use the group sign to generate random number by hash function.
-All peers work together to generate a random number at each height of block, each peer generate the random number is equal and this can proved by mathematics, the random number of each height is completely different, and nobody knows what the next random number is.
+All peers work together to generate a random number at each height of block, the random number each peer generates is equal and this can proved by mathematics, the random number of each height is completely different, and nobody knows what the next random number is.
 We used the random number to select the sequence who make next block.
-This means that we reach a consensus among different people about random number in every height.
+This means that we reach a consensus among different peers about random number in every height.

-#Implement BLS
+# Implement BLS

 BLS algorithm is divided into two processes, the first is initialization, and the second is generating random number.
 We should have a successful completion of the initialization, than use the result of initialization to join generating random number.

-##BLS initialization
+## BLS initialization

 We use BLSInit struct to complete initialization, as follow:
 ```
 type BLSInit struct {